lkjsu/photosync/README.md

 ### What was the goal?

 - Try how UIImagePickerControllerDelegate could be used to select images in the iOS filesystem and send it over the network.
-- Test how the KeyChain could be used to store sensitive information on the iOS device.
+- store auth token in KeyChain.
 - get familiar with SwiftUI.

 ### How it works?